 Simple stretches can go a long way toward preventing injuries.

-Make to have the proper shoes for the type of exercise you’re undertaking.
+Make sure to have the right shoes for the type of exercise you’re undertaking.

 While you’re at the shoe store, get your feet measured so you can find shoes that fit the length and width of your foot.

 In addition to wearing the proper clothing, you also need to know the right way to use exercise equipment.